Nutrition

 If the thought of losing your vision scares you as you get older, you’re not alone.
-Most people fear blindness more than losing a limb, and almost as much as getting cancer.1
+Most people fear blindness more than losing a limb, and almost as much as getting cancer.1 That’s why glaucoma is so scary.

 In glaucoma, abnormally high pressure develops in the eye and damages the optic nerve.
-It’s one of the top causes of blindness in the United States.2
+It’s one of the top causes of blindness in the United States.2 But do you know the worst part about glaucoma?

 It gives no warning signs.
 It comes over you so gradually, you may not even notice a change in your vision until it’s done permanent damage to one or both of your eyes.